akosela/go-cs/README.md

              Copy file to the remote machine.

      -d file
              Download file from the remote machine.

-     -dd file
-             Download file from the remote machine in dir mode.
-It will be saved in a directory named after the remote host.
-This comes in handy when downloading the same file from multiple servers.
+It will be saved in a directory named after the remote host only when you download from multiple servers.

      -f script.sh
              Runs shell script on the remote host.